-- 1. For immediate request situations, within 2 calendar days, when the lack of treatment may result in an emergency room visit or emergency admission. - 2.
-For urgent Inpatient services that require concurrent review, within 24 hours of receipt of the request. - 3.
-For expedited pre-service requests, within 48 hours of receipt, but not longer than 5 days if we need to request additional information. - 4.
-For standard non-urgent pre-service requests, within 5 days of receipt, but not longer than 14 days if we need to request additional information. - 5.
+- 1. For Inpatient services that require concurrent review, within 24 hours of receipt of the request. - 2.
+For expedited pre-service requests, within 2 days of receipt, but not longer than 5 days if we need to request additional information. - 3.
+For standard non-urgent pre-service requests, within 5 days of receipt, but not longer than 14 days if we need to request additional information. - 4.
 For post-service review requests, with in 30 calendar days of receipt of the request.